Asset Accounts

 - Restoration cost -- the cost of restoring an ecosystem to a reference condition

-The NPV approach aligns with valuation methods for other natural assets but requires monetary valuation of ecosystem services, which remains methodologically challenging, particularly for non-market services.
-The restoration cost approach provides an alternative that does not require service valuation but may not reflect the full economic value of the asset.
-For detailed guidance on valuation of ecosystem services, see TG-1.9 Valuation and TG-2.4 Ecosystem Goods and Services.
+The NPV approach aligns with valuation methods for other natural assets but requires monetary valuation of ecosystem services, which remains methodologically challenging, particularly for non-market services like coastal protection and biodiversity maintenance.
+The restoration cost approach provides an alternative that does not require service valuation but may not reflect the full economic value of the asset -- a coral reef may cost a certain amount to restore, but its actual value to the economy and society may be far higher.
+For detailed guidance on valuation of ecosystem services, see TG-1.9 Safe Usage of Monetary Valuation and TG-2.4 Ecosystem Goods and Services.

 Structure of monetary ecosystem asset accounts

 The SEEA EA monetary ecosystem asset account (Chapter 10) records the monetary values of all ecosystem assets within an ecosystem accounting area at the beginning and end of each accounting period, together with the changes in those values[87].
-Table 4 presents the standard structure of the account, classified by ecosystem type.
+Table 4 presents the standard structure.

 | Accounting entry | Ecosystem Type A | Ecosystem Type B | ... | Total |